fd4s/fs2-kafka/docs/src/main/mdoc/overview.md

 Published for Scala @SCALA_PUBLISH_VERSIONS@.
 For changes, refer to the [release notes](https://github.com/ovotech/fs2-kafka/releases).

-Remember to enable partial unification by adding the following line to `build.sbt`.
+For Scala 2.11 and 2.12, enable partial unification by adding the following line to `build.sbt`.

 ```scala
 scalacOptions += "-Ypartial-unification"